ScratchAddons/ScratchAddons/README.md

 ### Documentation

+The Scratch Addons Docs are available at https://scratchaddons.com/docs/.

-Most documentation is located in the [website-v2](https://github.com/ScratchAddons/website-v2) repository in [/content/docs](https://github.com/ScratchAddons/website-v2/tree/master/content/docs) as markdown files.
+Most of the documentation is located in [website-v2](https://github.com/ScratchAddons/website-v2) (repository of the [ScratchAddons.com](https://scratchaddons.com) website) in the [/content/docs](https://github.com/ScratchAddons/website-v2/tree/master/content/docs) directory.

 ## License